LIVE CLASSES

 This is Bristol Paper which is perfect for pencil, markers, colored pencil, and especially inking.
 I use it all the time since I love my brush pens so much

-250 sheets for less than $15 USD!
-This is actually nice printing copy paper/card stock, but works surprisingly well for alcohol-based markers.
+These are a bargain!
+This is actually nice printing copy paper, but works surprisingly well for alcohol-based markers.
 It's definitely the most affordable blending paper and definitely works better than a regular sketch pad.
 You can blend well and it doesn't bleed too badly.
-If your child can keep up with loose drawing paper, this is a great option.
 I use these all the time.
+Downside is it's not in a sketchbook, but a clipboard works well to keep them together.

 Digital Tools